f3-factory/F3com-data/quick-reference/main.md

 ### ONREROUTE
 **Type:** `mixed` &nbsp; &nbsp; **Default:** `NULL`

 Callback function that is called before redirect headers are send.
-It will terminate the redirection if `FALSE` is returned.
+The default behavior (301/302 redirection) will be bypassed unless `FALSE` is returned.

 ```php
 $f3->set('ONREROUTE',function($url,$permanent){